JackTurner98/SYSC3010_M3/README.md

   implementation has not been built with this in mind

-  Step 2: Install Mongo using the .msi file wizard Step 3: Create a log and log directories
+  Step 2: Install Mongo using the .msi file wizard

+  Step 3: Create a log and log directories
     -Use your C:\ path for best results

   Step 4: Starting the MongoDB
-    -Open a command line and type "C:\ProgramFiles\MongoDB\Server\4.0\bin\mongod.exe" --dbpath="c:\data\db" granted either of these paths are relative to that chosen in step 3 Step 5:  Install Pymongo from https://www.python.org/downloads/ using the pip extension
+    -Open a command line and type "C:\ProgramFiles\MongoDB\Server\4.0\bin\mongod.exe" --dbpath="c:\data\db" granted either of these paths are relative to that chosen in step 3

+  Step 5:  Install Pymongo from https://www.python.org/downloads/ using the pip extension

+  #Testing
+  The testing of the system must always be visually comfirmed to match the results given by the software Integration testing should be done by sending the test character awaitited by the arduino as well as the request from the app to refresh the data